LAS VEGAS & TONOPAH, NEVADA

 Arriving in Las Vegas is a sharp jolt back to reality.
 From endless miles of nothing you are plunged into 5 lane highways, all chaotic with jostling cars endlessly switching lanes.
 These encircle the gigantic casinos on the Strip which dominate the skyline, not just in size but with their shimmering, glaring giant screens enticing you with Donny & Marie, Cirque de Soleil and million dollar slots.
 And the current President's shining gold tower stands as the proudest member of this congregation, glowing as his own personal statement of dominance and wealth... and immodestly bearing his name in huge letters.

-We were prepared not to like Las Vegas.
+We were prepared not to like Las Vegas, having visited before.
 But the overused 'What Happens In Vegas, Stays In Vegas' does it a great injustice.
 This town is a winner.
 It is exploding.
 Buildings are shooting up everywhere, from the new Raiders' super-stadium, still in skeletal form, to yet more extravagant hotels rising out of the ground, surrounded by a bevy of cranes adding floor after floor.

 Below: our favorite, the Venetian, with its outdoor and indoor sky that changes to night as the evening progresses.